 We celebrated our son Adam’s birthday last weekend.
 Doesn’t it seem like we are always celebrating somebody’s birthday?
 It seems like I have made that comment a lot on this blog.
 I guess it happens when you have a large family.

-My family is big in celebrating all occasions – birthday’s, anniversaries, holidays… We get it from my mom.
-For example my younger brother Mark’s birthday is the day after mine.
+My family is big on celebrating all occasions – birthdays, anniversaries, holidays… We get it from my mom.
+For example, my younger brother Mark’s birthday is the day after mine.
 When we were kids my mom would make me a birthday cake and celebrate my birthday then the next day she would bake another cake and we would celebrate Mark’s birthday.
 Never once did we celebrate our birthdays on the same day.
-As a kid I never thought anything of it, but as an adult I think how wonderful she was to do that for us.
+As a kid, I never thought anything of it, but as an adult, I think how wonderful she was to do that for us.
 It made us both feel special on our day.

-If you are looking for a simple delicious dessert give it a try.
+If you are looking for a simply delicious dessert give it a try.
 You may have someone asking you to make it for their birthday year after year.
 Enjoy!!